zpainter/iassist/content/conferences/iassist2024/registration.md

 To receive Members Only registration discounts, you must be an IASSIST Member in good standing.
 To take advantage of member pricing, please visit the [Become a Member page](/about/become-a-member/) to join before you register.

+**Note:** At this time only conference attendees can reserve a spot at the banquet.
+If you would like to request an additional ticket (for a spouse, etc.), please contact *programme [ at ] lists.iassistdata.org* and we will place you on a waitlist.

 ### IASSIST & CARTO Workshop Registration

 More information about IASSIST & CARTO Workshop registration is available on a separate page: [IASSIST and CARTO 2024 - Workshop Schedule](/conferences/iassist2024/workshops/).
 Please note that workshops will cost an additional $50 USD each.